Rebuilding the Admin Experience

 Duplicate Features

-After the implementation of Feature Versions, all installed versions of a Feature needed to be represented in the Feature List, leading to .
+After the implementation of Feature Versions, all installed versions of a Feature needed to be represented in the Feature List, leading to duplicate Feature names with different version numbers.

 No Established Patterns